 3. Vater Gloves

-I first heard about Vater Gloves when I was looking for quality drumsticks.
+I first heard about Vater drum Gloves when I was looking for quality drumsticks.
 This is a brand well praised for producing the best.

-Unfortunately, I did not find the same quality in the gloves as I did in the drumsticks.
+Unfortunately, I did not find the same quality in the best drum gloves as I did in the drumsticks.
 I have a problem with their grip.
 It was not as nice as I had hoped.

 With that said, they are highly breathable.
 You can play for long and still have cool fingers.
 They are made from synthetic leather.
 And they tend to feel more flexible than other brands.

 But as stated above, their limitation is low quality and the synthetic material.

 This is my personal pick.
 Perhaps you already know Promark for their reputation in producing quality drumsticks.